H1-B information for international scholars

 - Apply at U.S. Consulate.
 Upon approval of the petition, if you are outside the U.S., you may apply for an H-1B visa at the U.S. Consulate.
 This step is not required for those in U.S.

-Role of the deparment in H-1B status applications
+Role of the department in H-1B status applications

 Before the department proceeds with the H-1B petition, we recommend consulting with OISS on prevailing wage requirement for the position.
 Once the prevailing wage is confirmed, the department and the employee should submit to OISS the following documentation: